Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 Jena offers training and study opportunities for over 300 professions.

-A basic advice on the transition from school to training and study offerst the Employment Agency.
+The Employment Agency offers basic advice on the transition from school to training and study.

-The two universities in Jena each offer their own student advisory services.
+The two universities in Jena, Friedrich Schiller University Jena and Ernst Abbe University Jena, each offer their own student advisory services.
 Please visit their websites to find out about the wide range of study options.

 Jena's educational landscape is also characterized by its diverse cultural offerings, be it the countless cultural associations with a colourful socio-cultural and alternative scene as well as the JenaKultur institutions from the city library to the municipal museums, the music and art school to the Jena Philharmonic Orchestra.

-For people who have recently arrived in Jena or are planning their stay here, educational offers in several languages from school to vocational training to university are presented on Neu in Jena.
+For people who have recently arrived in Jena or are planning to stay here, educational offers in several languages from school to vocational training to university are presented on Neu in Jena.

 Educational guidance in Jena is organized on a decentralized basis.
 All facilities have the task of referring citizens to the appropriate office.